analogdevicesinc/msdk/Examples/MAX32655/CRC/README.md

 ## Setup

 ##### Board Selection
-Before building firmware you must select the correct value for _BOARD_  in "Makefile", either "EvKit\_V1" or "FTHR\_Apps\_P1", depending on the EV kit you are using to run the example.
+Before building firmware you must select the correct value for _BOARD_  in "project.mk", either "EvKit\_V1" or "FTHR\_Apps\_P1", depending on the EV kit you are using to run the example.

 ##### Required Connections
 If using the Standard EV Kit (EvKit\_V1):